On the embedding complexity of Liouville manifolds: Constructions

 \begin{remark} We do not know of any example of a Liouville domain which is diffeomorphic to a Weinstein domain but not symplectomorphic to any Weinstein domain.
 Still, Liouville embeddings between Weinstein domains are often more flexible than Weinstein embeddings.
-For example, any $n \geq 3$, $\flex(D^*\mathbb{T}^n)$ admits a Liouville embedding into $\C^n$, but it does not admit a Weinstein embedding for (ordinary) homological reasons.
-More generally, if $X$ and $X'$ are Weinstein domains with $X \ws X'$, then the boundary connect sum of $X$ with sufficiently many copies of $\flex(D^*\mathbb{T}^n)$ still Liouville embeds into $X'$, whereas a Weinstein embedding is impossible for homological reasons. \end{remark}
+For example, any $n \geq 3$, $\flex(D^*\mathbb{T}^n)$ admits a Liouville embedding into $\C^n$ (see \cite[Cor.
+6.3]{eliashberg2013lagrangian}), but it does not admit a Weinstein embedding for (ordinary) homological reasons (i.e. Weinstein handle attachments cannot shrink the rank of the $n$th homology group).
+More generally, if $X$ and $X'$ are Weinstein domains with $X \ws X'$, then the boundary connect sum of $X$ with sufficiently many copies of $\flex(D^*\mathbb{T}^n)$ still Liouville embeds into $X'$ (again using \cite{eliashberg2013lagrangian}), whereas a Weinstein embedding is impossible for homological reasons. \end{remark}

 \begin{remark} If $X$ is a Weinstein domain, it is interesting to ask whether the invariant $\I^{\leq l}(X)$ can be computed from the wrapped Fukaya category $\wfuk(X)$ of $X$.
 By \cite{ganatra2019cyclic} together with generation results from \cite{chantraine2017geometric,ganatra2018structural}, the ``cyclic open-closed map'' gives an isomorphism from the cyclic homology of $\wfuk(X)$ to $\sh_{S^1}(X)$.
 After taking into account additional naturality properties it should be possible to recover the invariant $\F(X)$ from \S\ref{subsec:obs_cyls}.
 However, it seems unlikely that we can recover the full invariant $\I^{\leq l}(X)$ solely from the $\mathcal{A}_\infty$ category $\wfuk(X)$ without any additional structure.
 Rather, the $\Li$ structure on $\sc_{S^1}$ should be equivalent to an $\Li$ structure on cyclic chains of $\wfuk(X)$ which depends on a smooth Calabi--Yau structure on $\wfuk(X)$ (see e.g. \cite{chen2020gravity} for a somewhat analogous setup), the existence of which is guaranteed by \cite{ganatra2019cyclic}.
 Under the cyclic open-closed map, we expect that this data is sufficient to recover the $\Li$ homomorphism ${P_0 \circ \delta_{S^1}: \sc^*_{S^1,+}(X) \rightarrow \K[u^{-1}]}$ (c.f. \S\ref{subsec:obs_higher}), which in turn determines an invariant which is closely analogous (and conjecturally equivalent up to an isomorphism of $\ovl{S}\K[u^{-1}]$) to $\I^{\leq l}(X)$.
 Note that subcritical handle attachment does not change the wrapped Fukaya category (see \cite[\S1.7]{ganatra2018structural}), so this approach could potentially be used to determine the effect on $\I^{\leq l}(X)$ of subcritical handle attachment. \end{remark}